MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_difficulty.md

 ### List of difficulty levels

-Below are a list of difficulty levels that can be used for the `value` string.
+Below is a list of difficulty levels that can be used for the `value` string.

 | Options|
 |:-----------|